 6. First Class

-This is the full service hotel standard -- A dependable, well-maintained hotel with comfortable accommodations and public areas - Usually provides a full range of services, amenities and facilities.
+This is the full service hotel – A dependable hotel with a full range of

 5. Limited Service First Class